 What are the kids listening to?
 Apparently dub step — lots and lots of dub step.
 Or, on a broader level, “EDM”, a term hijacked by festival sponsors and marketing execs who barely explain what the three letters stand for.
 But I digress.
-The point is: electronic music is big and getting bigger—a truth made apparent at Friday’s show at Rochester’s Main Street Armory, featuring Kill Paris and Son of Kick before headliner Bassnectar.
+The point is: electronic music is big and getting bigger—a truth made apparent at Friday’s show in Rochester at Main Street Armory, featuring Kill Paris and Son of Kick before headliner Bassnectar.
 This all ages show began around 7:30PM and was over by 11, at which point partygoers spilled out onto the streets and back to reality.
 I looked forward to reviewing this show for a number of reasons but was left feeling underwhelmed—at no fault of the music.
 As a matter of fact the music was on-point throughout the show, but the night itself was a weird one.
 Here is my experience.

 Having seen Bassnectar about seven years ago at BB King’s Underground in NYC (a small club in Times Square), I was excited to see him on a much larger scale.
 In addition to growing his fan base through numerous festivals and shows, the passage of time also included the release of four successful albums—two of which made Billboard charts.
 All of this is evidence that Bassnectar is doing something right, and being a veteran of the genre, deserves all the respect and success he has garnered.
 In fact, this is one of the main reasons I love Lorin Ashton, AKA Bassnectar: he is a self-proclaimed bass head, a huge music nerd and an extremely articulate individual.
 The blending of influences that make up Bassnectar are so far-reaching – from hip hop to break beat and two-step – that there is no question of Ashton’s musical awareness or ability.
 His latest album, Noise VS Beauty (for which his current tour is supporting), is a perfect example of this, with perhaps some of Ashton’s most complex orchestrations yet.
 There is no shortage of thick, wet bass – laid on heavy and in your face – but this is subtly balanced with moments of almost serene beauty.
 This equilibrium is masterful; an abrasive rock-and-roll “fuck you” as it moves into tranquil ambiance.
 This is not the case with every track, of course, but the point is, Ashton is not a one trick pony.
 There is a lot going on if you take the time to listen to the music.
 But after Friday’s show, I wondered how many people were there for this reason as opposed to the spectacle and party.